Halytskyi/SmartThings/home-cluster/cluster-case-and-hardware/README.md

 [<img src="images/acrylic-case_3.jpeg" width="230"/>](images/acrylic-case_3.jpeg)
 [<img src="images/acrylic-case_4.jpeg" width="94"/>](images/acrylic-case_4.jpeg)

-After that I decided remake it with using 0.06" steel sheets which was a great choose even it added weight (assembled case became 12.2kg), but it became very stable and strong.
+After that I decided remake it with using 0.06" steel sheets which was a great choose even it added weight (assembled case became 12.2kg), but it became very stable, strong and non-combustible.

 ## Components